Visualize, pre-visualize: fostering the card arts in Realm of Duels as a designer

 My last title, Ream of Duels, has been available to the players for a few months.
 In the game, we created more than 450 unique cards, each with beautiful arts.
 The card illustration budget alone looked astronomical to me, landing in somewhere above $2,000,000.

-Our team was not — to be honest — how to utilize this resource to our best advantage.
+Our team was — to be honest —not ready to utilize this resource to our best advantage.
 But we were determined that we will deliver the best illustration in the world.
 The design process for card art evolved rapidly within three months time.

 From Magic to NetEase